How to Ride the Yufuin no Mori: Booking, Route, and JR Pass

 ☛ When the train approaches Bungo-Mori Station (豊後森駅) from Hakata Station, you will see a pudding-shaped mountain.
 Its name is Mt.
 Kirikuri (切株山).

-You can make your reservation of Yufuin no Mori at any JR Kyūshū’s Station’s ticketing office, Midori-no-Madoguchi (みどりの窓口).
+You can make your Yufuin no Mori reservation at any JR Kyushu’s ticket office, Midori-no-Madoguchi (みどりの窓口).
 Any JR Passes that cover the north Kyūshū region can be used to reserve your seats without extra charges.
-Or, it will be 5,690 yen for an adult ticket (half price for kids) from Hakata to Yufuin.

-What If the Tickets from Hakata Are All Sold Out?
+What If the Yufuin no Mori Train Tickets from Hakata Are All Sold Out?

 If you couldn’t secure a ticket from Hakata to Yufuin, check if there are still tickets left that covers between Kurume (久留米) and Yufuin.
 Apparently, the locals sometimes take Yufuin no Mori to travel between Hakata and Kurume.
 Because the train travels in the city between the two stations, there won’t be too much you would miss out on if you take this option.